 Keep the Temperature Low

-For even smoke penetration, you should ensure all the surfaces of your cheese gain sufficient exposure to the smoke.
-Depending on your total smoke time, be sure to turn your cheese every 15 to 30 minutes.
+For consistent smoke penetration, you should ensure all the surfaces of your cheese gain sufficient exposure to the smoke.
+Be sure to turn your cheese every 15 to 30 minutes.

 Keep the Smoke Light and Constant

 When it comes to smoking cheese, you want to keep your smoke light and ensure that you’re maintaining a continuous stream.
 Be sure to add a small number of wood chips or pellets at regular intervals.

 You can use your grill here, or if you have a pellet or offset smoker.
 Just make sure that it has good ventilation.

 Rather than ramp up the heat, we’re just using your smoker to hold the cheese while we cold smoke it.
 You will need either a tube smoker or cold smoke generator for this.

 Use a mild wood like apple, cherry, or pecan.
 Try to steer away from strong aromas like oak or hickory for now, until you start experimenting with harder cheeses.